Natural Remedies For Headaches – No More Drugs!

 - Cranial Neuralgias, Facial Pain, and other Headaches – These include headaches that are caused by inflammation of the nerves in the head or neck and facial pain caused by trigeminal neuralgia and other headaches.

 For the purposes of this article, we will be concentrating on primary headaches because they are the most common category of headaches and sinus headaches, a secondary type of headache.
+These can be treated with natural remedies for headaches.

 Primary Headaches: Types and Symptoms